t3kt/raytk/docs/_reference/operators/field/cellTileField.md

 A value field that provides an approximation of repeating cellular (voronoi) noise.

-Based on Biomine by Shane (https://www.shadertoy.com/view/4lyGzR).
+Based on [Biomine](https://www.shadertoy.com/view/4lyGzR) by Shane.
 Uses a minimum blend at various 3D locations on a cubic tile.
 Make the tile wrappable by ensuring the objects wrap around the edges.
 It isn't perfect but it is low cost.